 —Armand, The Birdcage

 A comedian has been described as a person who seeks to entertain audiences, primarily by making them laugh.
 Filmmakers employ comedy in the same way, seeking to make their targeted audiences laugh.
 How do they do this?
-We have learned from our series on comedy that they do this in a number of different ways—using social satire, slapstick, etc. Might they do this also as a way to dispel prejudice against certain groups or against certain individual characteristics?
+We have learned from our series on comedy that they do this in a number of ways—using social satire, slapstick, etc. Might they do this also as a way to dispel prejudice against certain groups or against certain characteristics?
 Alternatively, might screenwriters focus so totally on what to them seems funny that the result is irresponsibly mean?

 Comedy Is Where Filmmaking Began